 This course focuses on the organization and policies and procedures of a law office.
 Upon completion, students should be able to establish and maintain various law office systems, monitor case progress and supervise non-lawyer personnel.
 The focus of this class is the legal software commonly used to help manage the work, timekeeping, calendaring, case management, and billing in law offices.
+Offered Summer semester only.

 Prerequisites: Completion of PRL 101 and PRL 102 with a grade of "C" or higher.
-Program: Paralegal